dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

   [I-D.ietf-tls-hybrid-design], hybrid signatures are mostly motiviated as preparation for the post-quantum migration.
-Following [I-D.ietf-tls-hybrid-design], we opt to use the more generic term "next-generation" and "traditional" algorithm instead of "post-quantum" and "classical" algorithms.
+Following [I-D.ietf-tls-hybrid-design], we opt to use the more generic term "next-generation" algorithm instead of "post-quantum" algorithm.

 - Artifact: An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component algorithm tag is removed.
 Artifacts